Understanding private credit: how it works, benefits and risks

 The risk and return profiles depend on the strategy and the debt’s position in the capital structure, among other factors.
 Lower-risk strategies yield lower returns, just as higher-risk strategies can deliver higher returns.

-Investors may use private debt as a yield-enhancer within a broader fixed income portfolio and/or as a diversifier within an overall growth portfolio, as Mercer notes.
+Private credit is also able to deliver returns that are higher than those in traditional fixed income and equity markets.
+Investors may use private debt as a yield-enhancer within a broader fixed income portfolio and/or as a diversifier within an overall growth portfolio.

-Diversification
+2. Diversification

-Allocating capital to private credit helps to further diversify your overall portfolio, as the asset class has a low correlation to listed stocks and bonds.
+Allocating capital to private credit helps to further diversify your overall portfolio, as the asset class has a lower correlation to listed stocks and bonds.
 Private credit offers exposure to unique drivers that differ from those in traditional, public markets.

 It can give investors access to a wide variety of industries and borrower profiles, such as smaller companies and those with unique assets.
 Some fund managers also take a thematic approach to identify companies that are in non-cyclical sectors or are riding on transformative trends.
 These traits enable investors to express a specific investment view or strategy while achieving diversification.

-Lender protection
+4. Lender protection

-Private debt lenders also have the flexibility to set their preferred lending terms, and can have direct and greater influence when it comes to negotiating and structuring the loan.
 Often, lenders will arrange for collateral to protect against defaults, and put in place financial covenants to prohibit the borrower from taking certain actions that could increase the risks for lenders.

-Moreover, in the event of a default, the recovery value has generally been much higher for secured private debt instruments than in the public markets or for broadly syndicated loans.
 The chart below shows a recovery value of about 80% for private corporate debt — simply put, the investors managed to get back $0.80 for every $1 they invested when there was a default.
 For unsecured public corporate bonds, the recovery value stood at roughly 50%.

 Recovery levels for public debt (grey bars) versus private debt (blue bars)

-One way individual investors can approach private credit investing is through the core-satellite method.
 The smaller, satellite allocations of your portfolio can include allocations to private debt funds and other alts.
 These will then complement your portfolio’s largest, core component, which should be globally diversified, have a strategic passive asset allocation, and come at a low cost.

 What to note before investing in private debt

-To compensate investors for the inability to quickly exit their investments, private debt carries an “illiquidity premium”, offering higher yields over comparable traditional fixed income assets such as public bonds.
-This excess spread is driven by the complexity in originating, underwriting, and structuring private loans.
-The premium should be high enough to compensate you for the illiquidity.
+To compensate investors for the inability to quickly exit their investments, private debt carries an “illiquidity premium”, offering higher yields over comparable traditional liquid fixed income assets such as public bonds.

 While it can vary depending on the type of loan or investment strategy, the return premium has been durable and robust over the last decade, as the following chart by Mercer shows.